jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 ## Clustering

 Trycycler used to cluster created contigs from the 24 assemblies.
-Default setting resulted in more than 600 clusters, so a more stringent coverage cutoff was used to reduce clusters.
+Default settings resulted in more than 600 clusters, so a more stringent coverage cutoff of 0.8 was used to reduce clusters.

 ```bash
 trycycler cluster --assemblies assemblies/*.fasta --reads "$reads" --threads "$threads" --out_dir trycycler --min_contig_depth 0.8